AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `edit-group INDEX [n/GROUP_NAME] [t/TAG]…​`

 - Edits the group at the specified `INDEX`.
-The index refers to the index number shown in the displayed group list.
+The index refers to the index number shown in the last displayed group list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the group will be removed i.e adding of tags is not cumulative.